 III.1 Select two lunar features of particular interest to you.
-Use the attached lunar sketch sheet to make a detailed pencil sketch of their telescopic appearance.
-Be sure to indicate their locations on an outline chart, so that you can later identify the features.
+Use the attached observations sheets to make a detailed pencil sketch of their telescopic appearance.
+Be sure to indicate their locations on the outline chart, so that you can later identify the features.
 (T)